Syncfusion AI Assistant

 NOTE

-If you come across the ‘Can’t find stylesheet to import’ error, ensure that you have installed the Syncfusion Blazor Themes NPM package in the project’s directory rather than the solution’s directory.
+If you come across the ‘Can’t find stylesheet to import’ error, ensure that you have installed the Blazor Themes NPM package in the project’s directory rather than the solution’s directory.

 The following shows the importing theme path for the overall theme.